opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 parties
     **repeated**
-    List of references to each OCD ``Party`` for which a voter could vote in the election contest.
+    List of references to each party for which a voter could vote in the contest.
 Requires at list one.
 Has the following properties:

     party_id
-        Reference to an OCD ``Party``.
+        Reference to an OCD ``Organization``, with the `"party"` classification.

     is_incumbent
         **optional**